 Depending on the age of your baby, an antibiotic may be prescribed by your baby’s doctor.
 However, it is important to note that certain bacteria are becoming resistant to antibiotics.
 If your baby has frequent ear problems, the pediatrician may decide not to prescribe antibiotics for every episode of such infections.

 In addition to fever, the poor baby may be experiencing pain during this infection.
 Usually, when a diagnosis is made, the doctor will also prescribe medications like ibuprofen or acetaminophen to help provide relief from pain.
 If antibiotics are prescribed, a fever might surface as your baby takes the medication.

-Comfort, along with the best medical services, is the best treatment parents can give to their sick child.
-Holding your baby and being sensitive to his discomfort is another useful technique to use in providing him instant relief.
+Providing comfort, along with the best medical services, is the best treatment parents can give to their sick baby.
+Holding your baby close to you and being sensitive to his/her discomfort is another useful technique to use in providing him/her instant relief.
 This alone cannot help heal the infection, but as medication is given to your baby, it can be comforting to be held, rocked and swaddled.
-Keeping your baby as comfortable as possible can also contribute to the healing process.
+Keeping your baby as comfortable as possible and avoiding baths (go for sponge-bath) can also contribute to the healing process.

 As you care for your baby, you may also discover other strategies that can help provide even more relief as he or she is recovering.
 These strategies vary from one baby to another.
-Spend a lot of time with him and notice what calms him down - it might be warm milk, cold ice packs or your light finger strokes on his tiny head or ear region.
+Spend a lot of time with him/her and notice what calms him/her down - it could be warm milk, breastfeeding, cold ice packs or your light finger strokes on his tiny head or ear region.